H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 ### 🚨 Problem Isolation

 - When issues arise, Go's explicit error handling makes it easier to compare and isolate problems.
-This clarity ensures that when an issue occurs, it can often be determined that the cause is external to the Go application, such as an issue with the Operating System.
+This clarity ensures that when an issue occurs, it can often be determined that the cause is external to the Go application, such as an issue with the Operating System, AI Services (Google AI).

 ***Fun Fact***: ***Did You Know?*** If your `Go` code resembles a jungle of `if` statements (think 10+ nested layers – a big no-no!), it's less `Go` and more `Stop-and-ask-for-directions`.
 Flatten those conditionals and let your code run as smoothly as a greased `gopher` on a slip 'n slide! 🤪